7 Communicating with R Markdown

 ```

 In R Markdown, the situation is reversed.
-Everything after the YAML is treated as text unless we specify otherwise by creating what are known as code chunks.
-These start with three back ticks (```), followed by the lowercase letter r surrounded by curly brackets ( {} ).
-Another three back ticks indicate the end of the code chunk:
+Everything after the YAML is treated as text unless you specify otherwise by creating code chunks.
+These start with three backticks (```), followed by the lowercase letter r surrounded by curly brackets ({}).
+Another three backticks indicate the end of the code chunk:

 ```{r}